|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comt | Press | Contact Us|

 See: Touring Routes

-The end of May, beginning of June is the time for celebration in Semur-en-Auxois with the Course de la Bague, the oldest horse race in France dating back to 1639, with a great street market on the 31st of the month each year followed by.a Medieval festival on June 1 - 2 in 2013.
+The end of May, beginning of June is the time for celebration in Semur-en-Auxois with the Course de la Bague, the oldest horse race in France dating back to 1639, with a great street market on the 31st of the month each year and a Medieval festival.
+See What's On for the dates.

 Places to visit